-The results of the EFB-KPMG Tax Monitor show that, in many European countries, governments still impose a tax on intergenerational family business transfers.
+The results of the EFB-KPMG Tax Monitor (PDF 3MB) show that, in many European countries, governments still impose a tax on intergenerational family business transfers.
 Many European countries apply reliefs; however, if one is not prepared, the tax obligations can be severe.
 The Tax Monitor studies an example of a small family business valued at €10 million with a potential tax burden on succession through inheritance or succession on retirement.

 Tax due on succession through inheritance: